hynek/structlog/docs/bound-loggers.md

    By replacing the last processor, you decide on the **format** of your logs.
    For example, if you wanted JSON logs, you just have to replace the last processor with {class}`structlog.processors.JSONRenderer`.

 (filtering)=

-## Filtering Loggers
+## Filtering by Log Levels

-Filtering based on loggers could be done in a processor very easily[^stdlib], however that means unnecessary performance overhead through function calls.
+Filtering based on log levels can be done in a processor very easily[^stdlib], however that means unnecessary performance overhead through function calls.
 We care a lot about performance and that's why *structlog*'s default logger implements level-filtering as close to the users as possible: in the *bound logger*'s logging methods.

 {func}`structlog.make_filtering_bound_logger` allows you to create a *bound logger* whose log methods with a log level beneath the configured one consist of a plain `return None`.